 System admin permissions

 These system roles are used to control access to areas of the platform but not to what can be done on the contracts.

 The system permissions :-

 - A System Administrator who has full system control of the system

 - Project Managers General User who again have no system permissions (e.g. admin rights) and can only view contracts assigned to them.
-They do not get assigned any inherent contracts roles but assigned contracts roles apply on a case by case basis.
+They do not get assigned any inherent contract roles but assigned contract roles apply on a case by case basis.

 |Permission||Read only||End-user||View all||Super user||System admin|